mze-runner/amn/README.md

 # [AMN](#amn)

-In the first instance, amn is the helper wrapper I developed for myself to work with [express](https://expressjs.com/).
+In the first instance, amn is the wrapper I developed for myself to work with [express](https://expressjs.com/).
 As long as I go further, the functionality of amn grows and evolve.
 Onwards I equip all my back-ends with amn as it helps me to simplify the architecture, write less code, and boost my productivity.

 > Why amn?
 I pick the name of the city from the great video game Baldur's Gate II: Shadows of Amn.